bigfix/developer.bigfix.com/site/pages/tools/fixlet_debugger.md

    <dt>*action*</dt>
    <dd>Where you can test your action script on the local system.</dd>
    </dl>

-If the expression evaluates successfully, an answer to your query is displayed as an **A:** followed by the result of the expression.

-If an error occurs when evaluating the expression, or if the result does not exist on the current system, the result is an **E:** followed by the appropriate error message.
-All other lines are passed through unchanged.

-You can also obtain the number of microseconds it takes to calculate each relevance expression (T:).
-Each time that you press the Evaluate button, all existing lines that begin with A:, E:, or T: are removed before processing the next query.

 For more information about this tool, view the following [video](https://www.youtube.com/watch?v=sujEc4HqXew).